Ivanka Trump and Donald Trump Jr. subpoenaed by New York Attorney General Letitia James in fraud investigation - ExBulletin

 Ivanka Trump and Donald Trump Jr. subpoenaed by New York Attorney General Letitia James in fraud investigation

-New York Attorney General Letitia James has subpoenaed two other children of former President Donald Trump, Ivanka and Donald Trump Jr., as well as Trump himself, in a financial fraud investigation in course in his company, according to an order filed Monday in New York. to research.
+New York Attorney General Letitia James has subpoenaed two other children of former President Donald Trump, Ivanka and Donald Trump Jr., as well as Trump himself, in an ongoing financial fraud investigation at his company , according to an order filed Monday in a New York search.

-Another son, Eric Trump, was dropped off by investigators in October 2020, and lawyers for Donald Trump have previously confirmed a subpoena seeking testimony from the former president.
+Another son, Eric Trump, was dropped off by investigators in October 2020, and lawyers for Donald Trump have previously upheld a subpoena seeking testimony from the former president.

 Trump sued James on December 21, accusing his office of being politically motivated to investigate the former president.
 In a phone call with CBS News that day, he called himself an “aggrieved and innocent party” and called James’ investigation a “hoax.”

-Fischetti said that day that while James’ investigation is civilian in nature, an ongoing criminal investigation in Manhattan is one of the reasons Trump does not want to be impeached.
+Ronald Fischetti, who represents Donald Trump, said that day that while James’ investigation is civilian in nature, an ongoing criminal investigation in Manhattan is among the reasons Trump does not want to be deposed.
 Staff in James’ office are assigned to the Manhattan District Attorney’s investigation, which has already led to charges against the Trump Organization and its CFO, Allen Weisselberg.

 “She put her own people, at least four of them, in the district attorney’s office.
 And they speak to the grand jury.
 They entered the grand jury when the witnesses were briefed,” Fischetti said.
 “They’re still asking for a civil statement so she can take the answers she gets and give them to the Manhattan District Attorney.”